yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/create-universe-multi-cloud.md

 This section outlines now to configure the on-premises cloud provider for YugabyteDB using the Yugabyte Platform console.
 If no cloud providers are configured, the main Dashboard page highlights that you need to configure at least one cloud provider.
 Refer to [Configure the on-premises cloud provider](../../configure-yugabyte-platform/set-up-cloud-provider/on-premises/) for more information.

-Follow the instructions in the next sub-sections to configure your cloud provider, instance types, and regions, and to add your instances.
+Follow the instructions in the next sub-sections to configure your cloud provider, instance types, and regions, and to provision the instances you'll use in your universe.

 ### Set up the cloud provider